aquafir/ACE.BaseMod/Samples/CustomLoot/Readme.md

 #### Slayer

 * `SlayerPower` determines the power of the corresponding tier of item.
-* If `UseCustomSlayers` is true `SlayerSpecies` will be used instead of the full list
+* If `Slayers` refers to a valid `CreatureTypeGroup` it will be used instead of the full list
   * Invalid|Unknown|Wall are removed from the pool